Can I use my Gmail address to send my marketing campaigns?

 Switching IP addresses can be a quick fix, but it won’t work as a long-term solution.
 You need to follow email marketing best practices and maintain good list hygiene to fix the root cause of low deliverability.

-Will the Architect emails be counted in the warm-up quota?
+Will the Architect emails count toward the warm-up quota?

 No, the emails you send through your Architect journeys are not counted in the Email product's warm-up quota.